DataIntellectTech/SEMO-downloader/README.md

 #### Adding datasource:
-Once the kdb+ instance is configured start up Grafana and add that kdb+ instance as a datasource.
-To do this navigate to the data-sources page in Grafana (*default address: http://localhost:3000*) and click *Add data source*.
+Once the kdb+ instance is configured, start up Grafana (*default address: http://localhost:3000*) and add that kdb+ instance as a datasource.
+To do this, navigate to the data sources page in Grafana by hovering over the cog icon on the left side of the page, then select Data Sources.
+Once selected, click *Add data source*, using the search bar, search `kdb+`, click on data source labeled kdb+ to set settings related to that kdb+ instance.
-At the bottom of this page under *Others* should be *kdb+*, click on this to set settings.

 *Host* should be only the address and port of the kdb+ instance given as:

 `ADDRESS:PORT`